EmilHvitfeldt/smltar/docs/08_dl_dnn.md

                         composition = "matrix")
 ```

-Now that we have the analysis and assessment data sets calculated, we can define the neural network architecture.
+Now that we have the analysis and assessment data sets calculated, we can define the \index{network architecture}neural network architecture.
 We won't be using an embedding layer this time; we will input the word count data directly into the first dense layer.
 This dense layer is followed by another hidden layer and then a final layer with a sigmoid activation to leave us with a value between 0 and 1 which we treat as the probability.

 ```r